arringtonm/spotify-playlist-app/to-do.md

 **Other features:**
-  * Save/export individual/all to new playlist
+  * Save/export individual/all to new Spotify playlist, XLS, Google Sheet?
   * Notes feature?